|Category||Administration and Management|

 ii. their Dean (in the case of Academic Heads of Department who report to Deans)

-iii. their Divisional Head (in the case of non-Academic Divisions, academic Heads of Department and Deans)
+iii. their Pro-Vice-Chancellor or Divisional Head (in the case of non-Academic Divisions, academic Heads of Department and Deans)

 iv. the Vice-Chancellor, relevant Deputy Vice-Chancellor, or Chief Operating Officer (as applicable, in the case of Divisional Heads)

-v. the Chancellor (in the case of the Vice-Chancellor)
+v. the Chancellor (in the case of the Vice-Chancellor and Council Members)

 i.
-Extreme – travel is not permitted unless approved by the Vice-Chancellor;
+Do not travel – travel is not permitted unless approved by the Vice-Chancellor;

 ii.
-High – travel is not permitted unless approved by the Divisional Head;
+Avoid non-essential travel – travel is not permitted unless approved by the relevant Pro-Vice-Chancellor or Divisional Head.

-The Asset and Insurance Office, Financial Services, must receive notice from any staff member who is approved to travel to an extreme or high risk destination.
+(c) The Assistant Accountant – Assets & Insurance, Financial Services Division, must receive notice from any University representative who is approved to travel to a “do not travel” or “avoid non-essential travel” destination.

 3. Air Travel